VASPsol/VASPsol/README.md

 VASPsol++ adds a [nonlocal and nonlinear implicit electrolyte model](#references) to the [linear polarizable continuum model](#references) contained in the original VASPsol code.
 Additionally, it is written in a modular format that allows for easy addition of any new continuum solvation models that are developed in the future.

+Although there are some significant differences in the implementation, the general ideas for the [nonlocal and nonlinear models]((#references)) were developed in the group of [Tomás Arias](https://www.lassp.cornell.edu/people/tomas-arias) at Cornell University.

 ## Key features of the nonlinear+nonlocal model

 * Nonlinear dielectric and ionic responses to model the high electric fields present at charged electrodes